|Tom and I and Lisa and Barry, our new friends. They visited us in Ireland in 2019, and we are close in touch.

 Also, using our home printer’s label-making feature, we made labels to ensure all recipients were made aware that the product needed to be refrigerated and kept only for 30 days.

 The stick-on label would read something like this often with a decorative photo of your choice, which could be a photo of you and your family.

 Tom Lyman’s Irish Cream (Comparable to Bailey’s Irish Cream)1 can sweeten condensed milk

 1 pint half & half or natural whipping cream

 Three pasteurized eggs (important for safety)

 1 cup Irish Whiskey or other bourbon or whiskey

 Blend for another 30 seconds.
-Pour into a glass bottle with a tight-fitting cork.
+Pour into a glass bottle using a funnel with a tight-fitting cork.